alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ### Activate and configure your new internal admin account

-:warning: In the next step we will delete the external admin account created for the user account you used to create the Azure AD.
+:exclamation: In the next step we will delete the external admin account created for the user account you used to create the Azure AD.
 Before you do this, you **must** configure and log into the **native** admin account you have just created for yourself.

 The other administrators you have just set up can activate their accounts by following the same steps.